Benerd College

 This course focuses on interdisciplinary ways of conceiving curriculum through the use of a systems theory framework.
 Emphasis will be placed on understanding interrelationships between subject matter disciplines for the purposes of describing and offering solutions to local/global problems requiring sustainable behaviors.

 EDUC 317.
-Aesthetics, Arts, and Imagination as Curriculum Context.
+Aesthetics, Arts, and Imagination.
 3 Units.

 Explores the arts as both a foundation for a liberal education and a medium for inquiry into education.
 Emphasis will be places on understanding the role the arts as practiced by education practitioners and the role of the arts in conducting educational inquiry.